TNishimoto/b_tree_plus_alpha/README.md

 # B-tree_plus_alpha

-This repository implements various dynamic data structures using B-trees.
+This repository implements the following five dynamic data structures using B-trees:

-For now, this repository is being used as a personal library.
-Therefore, detailed documentation has not yet been created.
-I will provide more detailed documentation shortly.
+- A dynamic prefix-sum data structure for a sequence of non-negative integers
+- A dynamic bit-vector supporting access, rank, and select queries
+- A dynamic data structure supporting access queries on a sequence of non-negative integers
+- A dynamic wavelet tree for strings
+- A dynamic data structure supporting access queries on a permutation

 ## Download
-The source codes in 'module' directory are maintained in different repositories.
+The source code in the **modules** directory is maintained in separate repositories.
-So, to download all the necessary source codes, do the following:
+To download all the required source code, follow the steps below:

 > git clone https://github.com/TNishimoto/b_tree_plus_alpha.git
 > cd b_tree_plus_alpha
 > git submodule init
 > git submodule update

+## Compile

+B-tree_plus_alpha is a header-only library.
+To use this library, (i) include the **include/b_tree_plus_alpha.hpp** file, and (ii) add the **modules** directory to the include path.
+The examples directory contains a **CMakeLists.txt** file for compiling example programs.

 ## Dynamic Data Structures

 ### DynamicPrefixSum class

-[DynamicPrefixSum](https://github.com/TNishimoto/b_tree_plus_alpha/blob/main/include/prefix_sum/dynamic_prefix_sum.hpp) is a dynamic [prefix-sum](https://en.wikipedia.org/wiki/Prefix_sum "prefix-sum") data structure built on a non-negative integer sequence.
+[DynamicPrefixSum](https://github.com/TNishimoto/b_tree_plus_alpha/blob/main/include/prefix_sum/dynamic_prefix_sum.hpp) is a dynamic [prefix-sum](https://en.wikipedia.org/wiki/Prefix_sum "prefix-sum") data structure built on a sequence of non-negative integers.
-This class is implemented using the technique in Section 2.2 of [this paper](https://doi.org/10.1016/j.jda.2018.11.002).
+This class is implemented based on the technique described in Section 2.2 of [this paper](https://doi.org/10.1016/j.jda.2018.11.002).

 #### Table for update operations and queries